michi-sxc/GRAFT/README.md

-GRAFT is an interactive dashboard written in Python for genomic data analysis especially for working with aDNA data, focusing on BAM, SAM, FASTA, and FASTQ files.
+GRAFT is an interactive toolkit written in Python for genomic data analysis especially for working with aDNA data, focusing on BAM, SAM, FASTA, and FASTQ files.
 Built with Dash and Plotly, GRAFT provides functionalities for data upload, visualization, filtering, and batch conversion of genomic read files.
 It supports exploring read length distributions, CG content, damage patterns, and mismatch frequencies.
+It supports taxonomic classification with Centrifuge.
+PMD modeling is implemented via mapDamage2.
 ## Features

 - **Interactive Data Visualization**: Visualize read length distributions, CG content, damage patterns, and mismatch frequencies.
 - **Advanced Filtering**: Apply filters on Mapping Quality (MAPQ), read mismatch counts, and C>T changes.
 - **File Upload and Conversion**: Support for BAM, SAM, FASTA, and FASTQ files.
 Batch conversion between these formats.
 - **Centrifuge Integration**: Perform taxonomic classification on FASTQ files.
+- **mapDamage Integration**: PMD assessment with reference genomes.

 ## Requirements